IBM/Everything-As-Code-Workshop/docs/IaC-and-config-management/README.md

 1. Run the ansible playbook `helloWorld` by running the following command:

     ```bash
-    ansible-playbook helloWorld.yml
+    ansible-playbook helloWorld.yml -v
     ```

 ## 3. Installing AWX

-1. From your terminal, run the following command to install the AWX operator:
+1. From your terminal, run the following commands to install the AWX operator replacing `cluster name here` with the cluster name that you were assigned:

     ```bash
+    echo "cluster_name: cluster name here" > vars.yml

     ansible-playbook installAWX.yml -v
     ```